ZanzyTHEbar/Almanac/README.md

 # :pencil:

-## Smart Air Filter Project Controller

-## :cat: Air Filter Project for Cats and Home :cat2:
+## 📅 Microsoft Calendar Epaper Display 🗓️

-This repo is dedicated to the **Smart Air Filter Project**, an automated system for purifying cat litter air.
+This repo is dedicated to the **Microsoft Calendar Epaper Display**, an automated system for displaying a user(s) work/personal calendar events onto an epaper-like display.

 ## WHAT IS THIS PROJECT

-This project is dedicated to designing PCB and programming files to bring Smart Air Filtering to the DIY community.
-Using water as the filtration medium, no need for expensive consumable filters.
+This project is dedicated to designing a sleak and platform agnostic locally hosted webserver for displaying, interacting, and syncing data across Microsoft services.
+With the intention

 ## Things to Do

+Below is a list of project goals, **__completed__** goals out marked with a check.

 **__Hardware__**

-- [x] Formulate project as PlatformIO
-- [x] Integrate the PCB schematic layout
+- [ ] Any Server-cable Machine - Raspberrypi Zero WH preferred - Header pins are needed to connect to the E-Ink display
+- [ ] Battery-Pack or permanent plugin point
-- [x] Integrate a BOM parts list for PCB
+- [ ] Integrate a BOM parts list
-- [x] Integrate a Pick and Place file
-- [ ] Integrate Panelised PCB gerber files
-- [ ] Integrate SPI SRAM chip instead of SD Card
+- [ ] Integrate SD Card
 - [ ] Integrate speakers for audio feedback
+- [ ] Preferred Waveshare 12.48" Tri-color E-Ink Display - Unfortunately out of stock at the time this is published (any display will work of course)
+- [ ] PiSugar2 for Raspberry Pi Zero (Tindie) - Provides the RTC and battery for this project

 **__Software__**

-- [x] Implement proper memory management
+- [x] Implement proper Auth-Token management
 - [ ] Implement proper error handling&logging
 - [ ] Implement proper documentation
 - [ ] Implement proper debugging for testing
 - [ ] Add custom sounds for speakers
-- [x] implement code as proper custom library
+- [ ] Implement custom themes the user can choose from
+- [ ] Implement theme changes based on weather outside -> Implement choice to change to opposite - ex: Hot outside show cool theme
+- [ ] Implement weather display section
+- [ ] Add radio button to enable/disable slideshow of calendar images
+        -> Custom images from DLNA server
+        -> Stock photos from microsoft windows backgrounds -> stock images of seasons/places
-- [ ] implement dual core system archtecture
+- [ ] Implement NTP service to get Real-Time based on time-zone

-        --> Networking on one core and Application code on the other (esp32 is dual core)
+_Inspired by (InkyCal)[https://github.com/aceisace/Inkycal] and (MagikCal)[https://github.com/speedyg0nz/MagInkCal]._